The Carol Emmott Fellowship Scholarship

-There is a minimum of one scholarship position available in each cohort, and each $50,000 scholarship covers the program fees and participant travel of one Fellow.
+There are up to five scholarship position available in a cohort.
+Each $50,000 scholarship covers the program fees and participant travel of one Fellow.

 If you are interested in nominating a candidate for a scholarship position, contact email@example.com for more information and a scholarship nomination form.

 “It is my goal to invest in women of color who might otherwise lack access to those opportunities.
 I do this in memory of my mother, Virginia Dodd, who lived her life in support of equity and equality for all..”